TomsaJ/hive-pal/apps/ai-app/readme.md

                     ollama/
 ```

 Below is the docker yaml-File I use.
 Currently it runs in a completely seperate container as a "prove of concept".
 As i do not have a GPU in my server installed i use the OLLAMA_MODEL qwen3:8b.
+With this setup processing time of a 45 second audio file is about 5-10 Minutes (running on dual E5-2683 v3 and consuming about 8 GIB ram).

 Whisper is currently set to auto-detect the language.

 ```js
 services: